 Steven J. Shanker, Esq.

 Steven Shanker was appointed by the Board of Directors to serve as General Counsel for the Livery Fund.
 The primary objective of a General Counsel is to not only advise the Board of Directors, but to ensure that the company is operating within the bounds of the law at all times.
 Mr. Shanker began his career as an Assistant Corporation Counsel for the City of New York in the Workers' Compensation Division.
 He has defended the City of New York in thousands of cases in all phases of litigation of workers' compensation claims filed by City employees.
 In his role as the senior partner in The Shanker Law Firm, P.C., Mr. Shanker has become the leading lawyer in the Taxi and Limousine industry in New York City.
 He has become the "trusted advisor" to the livery industry.
 No other law firm in New York City is as steeped in the legal and operational issues that affect the Livery industry.
 Mr. Shanker's practice in the car service industry spans from corporate formation, workers compensation defense, asset and purchase agreements, trademark protection, contracts, personal injury defense, risk management, government regulation and other commercial litigation.
-Mr. Shanker is admitted to practice law in the State of New York, State of New Jersey, the Commonwealth of Massachusetts, United States Supreme Court, United States Court of Appeals for the Second Circuit, United States District Court for the Southern District of New York, United States District Court for the Eastern District of New York and the United States District Court for the District of New Jersey.
+Mr. Shanker is admitted to practice law in the State of New York, State of New Jersey, the Commonwealth of Massachusetts, Supreme Court of the United States of America, United States Court of Appeals for the Second Circuit, United States District Court for the Southern District of New York, United States District Court for the Eastern District of New York and the United States District Court for the District of New Jersey.
 Mr. Shanker also serves as Counsel to the Firm of McElroy, Deutsch, Mulvaney & Carpenter, LLP a multi-state law firm with over 300 lawyers that primarily focuses on counseling and representing insurance carriers.

 Questions for the Board